Hurricane Iselle: Aftermath and records

 After the storm, Hawaiian Electric Industries worked to restore power across the Big Island, aided by trucks removing trees and debris from roads.
 By August 20, 99% of customers had their power restored, leaving 1,100 residents by 12 days after the storm.
 However, it took until September 11, or about five weeks after the storm, for all power to be restored.
 Post-storm surveys indicated that the damage from Iselle was mostly related to trees that were not native to the island, which weakened and snapped under the high winds.
 Residents across Hawaii donated over $80,000 after the storm to assist victims, organized through the Hawaii Island United Way.
 Local charities distributed 5000 lb of food to over 3,000 families.

 The Federal Emergency Management Agency (FEMA) completed a disaster survey of houses on August 19, a first step toward a federal disaster declaration.
 Due to the damage, Congresswoman Tulsi Gabbard remarked, "I'm urging FEMA, Hawaii County, the governor and President Obama to expedite the process of declaring Iselle's devastation a natural disaster so that the people of Puna can receive immediate help."
 On August 25, Governor Abercrombie formally requested for federal assistance, after the state depleted its disaster fund, but that was rejected by FEMA due to insufficient damage.
 However, Agriculture Secretary Tom Vilsack declared an agriculture disaster, prompting the Small Business Administration to allow federal disaster loans to small businesses.
 The FEMA decision was reversed on September 12, when the federal government approved aid for rebuilding public buildings, as well as future disaster mitigation.

 When Iselle made landfall on the Big Island with winds of 60 mph (95 km/h), it became the strongest tropical cyclone on record to hit the island, and one of only three storms to hit the island at tropical storm intensity or higher, along with Tropical Storm Seven in 1958, and Tropical Storm Darby in 2016.
 If Iselle had made landfall as a hurricane, it would have been the first hurricane to ever hit the Big Island.
-With estimated damage cost of $148 to 325 million (2014 USD), Iselle became the third-costliest tropical cyclone to ever hit the U.S. state of Hawaii, even after accounting for inflation.
+With estimated damage cost of $148–325 million (2014 USD), Iselle became the third-costliest tropical cyclone to ever hit the U.S. state of Hawaii, even after accounting for inflation.
 The only tropical cyclones to cause more damage to the islands were Iwa in 1982, and Iniki in 1992.
 In addition, Iselle was the third-strongest tropical cyclone to ever make landfall on the main Hawaiian islands after hurricanes Dot and Iniki.